ajschumacher/gadsdc/01-workflow/README.md

 You'll need to know some [markdown](https://daringfireball.net/projects/markdown/syntax), and [github-flavored markdown](https://help.github.com/articles/github-flavored-markdown) is often handy too.
 This [live markdown editor](http://jrmoran.com/playground/markdown-live-editor/) can be useful.

 Play with git logs to do a simple analysis of open source projects.
+(Perhaps choose some that are [trending](https://github.com/trending).)

 See also: the [github explanation for forking](https://help.github.com/articles/fork-a-repo).